qvacua/vimr/README.md

 ## About

-Project VimR is a Neovim GUI for macOS written in Swift.
+VimR is a Neovim GUI for macOS written in Swift.

-The goal is to build an editor that uses Neovim inside with many of the convenience GUI features similar to those present in modern editors.
-We mainly use Swift, but also use C/Objective-C when where appropriate.
+The goal is to build an editor that uses Neovim inside with some of the convenience GUI features similar to those present in modern editors.

 There are other Neovim GUIs for macOS, see the [list](https://github.com/neovim/neovim/wiki/Related-projects#gui), so why?